How training helps a CVB, DMO, or tourism partner

 Destinations, attractions, hotels, and businesses must be ready to use social media and other digital tools to respond to the needs at hand.

 A lot of businesses finally had to embrace the internet, social media, and ecommerce, for example, even after ignoring them for years.
-Even DMOs got into online sales, like the Shop Iowa site supporting Iowa retailers across the state, and the Visit Bristol online shop in the U.K.
+Even DMOs got into online sales, like the Shop Iowa site supporting Iowa retailers across the state, and the Gateway to the Blues Store from the Tunica, Mississippi CVB.

 It was useless to say, “That’s not what we normally do” or “I don’t know anything about that.”